Position trading: definition, strategies, and illustrated examples

 Advantages and disadvantages of position trading

-Although several famous traders have successfully used position trading, it is perhaps the strategy least used by retail traders (most likely because, at first glance, it doesn’t seem as thrilling as scalping or day trading).
+Although several famous traders have successfully used position trading, it’s perhaps the strategy least used by retail traders (most likely because, at first glance, it doesn’t seem as thrilling as scalping or day trading).

 Position trading requires great patience and discipline because large trend movements are much rarer than the short-term opportunities created by market noise.

-As a position trader, you spend most of your time conducting in-depth market analysis, searching for signs of the next trend rather than placing stock market orders.
+As a position trader, you spend most of your time conducting in-depth market analysis, searching for signs of the next trend rather than placing a lot of buy and sell orders.

-Profit potential and risk are pretty high since take-profit and stop-loss orders may not be reached until far into the future.
-Position sizes are relatively large to compensate for the limited market opportunities.
+Profit potential and risk are pretty high since take-profit and stop-loss orders may not be reached until far into the future, and position sizes are often relatively large to compensate for the limited market opportunities.
 The history of position trading is chock-full of booming successes and resounding failures!

 Advantages